matijakolaric-com/django-music-publisher/docs/support.rst

 However, keeping it up-to-date is a bit more complicated.
 And online software must be kept up-to-date for security reasons, if not new features.

-It is withing reach of a junior system administrator or Python/Django developer, just as installing it on any other platform, including personal computers.
+It is within reach of a junior system administrator or Python/Django developer.
+So is installing it on any other platform, including personal computers.

 Still, this is not good enough for most small music publishers.